 Burnett’s agenda, according to Munby, was to “pass comment on the criminal character of American everyday life in the 1920s” (p.
 216).
 In this context, “the gangster provided the most intimate and telling access to the contradictions of a society subject to both Prohibition and laissez faire capitalist mores.”

 The above-noted agenda coincided with the wiring of Hollywood for sound, the Wall Street Crash, and the onset of the Depression.
-According to Munby, gangster stories were a great way to introduce move-goers to “talking pictures,” and the stories told by the gangsters themselves “resonated with the desires and frustrations” of the target audience.
+According to Munby, gangster stories were a great way to introduce movie-goers to “talking pictures,” and the stories told by the gangsters themselves “resonated with the desires and frustrations” of the target audience.

 Burnett proceeded with a screenplay for Little Caesar and helped out with translating Scarface (1929), by Armitage Trail, into a film, Scarface (1932).
 A cult 1983 version of Scarface has also appeared.